DCM-UPB/VMCPlusPlus/examples/README.md

 `ex4/`: as `ex2`, but using the SR optimization method instead of the conjugate gradient

 ## Example 5

 `ex5/`: as `ex2`, but using the Simulated Annealing method instead of the conjugate gradient

+## Example 6

+`ex6/`: solve the 1 dimension 1 particle harmonic oscillator using a Neural Network Wave Function.
+The optimization is achieved with the Simulated Annealing algorithm.
+INOF: a report folder with a collection of runs is stored inside this folder.
+For a quick overview on the results, just look at the file collage.jpg